THE MESSAGE OF JESUS

 Paradoxical.
 Illogical to the human mind.
 Upside down.
 Inside out.

-The Message of Jesus transforms us inside out and the Kingdom transforms society like yeast that leavens the whole meal (Matthew 13:33) and like a small seed that grows into a large tree, providing refuge to the birds of the air (Matthew 13:31, 32).
+The Message of Jesus transforms individuals from the inside out.
+Likewise, the Kingdom of God transforms society like yeast that leavens the whole meal (Matthew 13:33) and like a small seed that grows into a large tree, providing refuge to the birds of the air (Matthew 13:31, 32).

 Responding to the Gospel

 How do we respond to the Gospel of the Kingdom?

 While this is a complex question requiring comprehensive answers, some of which we will attempt to address during this series, it is important to first understand the wrong reactions and then highlight Jesus’ immediate call to action.